Changes to your household

 - any lump sum payment received by you or a member of your household, such as a workers compensation or insurance payment.

 You must tell us in writing about any changes.
 You can do this by filling out an:

 - Application for an additional occupant form (Part A and Part B)

 - Rent subsidy application

-These forms are available online or from any local FACS Housing office.
+These forms are available online or from any local DCJ Housing office.
 You can also ask your client service office to send you a Tenancy Online Form to complete.

-What if I don’t tell FACS Housing about changes to my household?
+What if I don’t tell DCJ Housing about changes to my household?

-What if I disagree with FACS Housing’s decision?
+What if I disagree with DCJ Housing’s decision?

 If you believe we made the wrong decision, you should first discuss your concerns with a client service officer.
 You can also ask to have the decision reviewed.
 To do this, fill in the review of decisions form that is available online or at your local DCJ Housing office.